Code-Institute-Submissions/ci_milestone2/README.md

 [What’s for dinner?](https://stefcruz.github.io/ci_milestone2/) is a website that provides recipe ideas and nutritional information.
 It brings a vast number of recipe ideas based on a keyword entered on the search bar, and also has a section dedicated to inspire the user with preselected recipe ideas.
 Finally, it allows the user to search for the nutritional information of many different foods by entering the ingredient on the text box.

-The recipes and the nutritional analysis are made available from the API [Edamam](https://www.edamam.com/).
+The recipes and the nutritional analysis are made available from the [Edamam](https://www.edamam.com/) API.

 [TOC]